 Take the combined total square footage of Step-1 and Step-2 and subtract the square footage calculated in Step-3.
-Then you'll need to subtract the estimated square footage that will be consumed by the stone veneer corners.
-Both short and long corner return sizes are listed on the Product Specification Sheet that correlates with that product (visit - https://coronado.com/productspecificationsheets/).
+Detailed sizing information is listed on the Product Specification Sheet that correlates with that product (visit - https://coronado.com/productspecificationsheets/).
 Take this into account when calculating your final quantities.
 Coronado Stone also suggests ordering 5-10 percent extra stone to compensate for loss due to cutting and trimming during the installation process.